Are you looking for

 WhiteSmoke will check 16 different kinds of sentence structure including fragments, run-on sentences, incorrect punctuation, and dangling modifiers.

-Though not as fast or intuitive as Grammarly, WhiteSmoke offers some similar features, but at a lower price.
+Though not as fast or intuitive as the free version of Grammarly, WhiteSmoke offers some similar features, but at a lower price.
+You can use it to fix sentence structure issues too.

 Unfortunately, the mobile app and desktop version don’t have very intuitive interfaces.
 For example, users must paste their content into WhiteSmoke.
 They can’t directly upload docs.